Learn about the resources available to you while working during COVID-19.

 Building a respectful work environment online

-As most classes, activities and events take place digitally, it's important to maintain the same level of respect online as we would in person.
-You can help ensure that your online work environments are respectful, safe spaces for all.
+As classes, activities and events also take place virtually, it's important to maintain the same level of respect online as we would in person.
+You can help ensure that your online environments are respectful, safe spaces for all.
 Learn more about building a respectful work environment online.

 Working well with virtual meetings

 Virtual meetings can sometimes be more fatiguing than face to face meetings as we work harder to process non-verbal cues, tone of voice, and body language, while being cognizant of our own communication and learning new technologies.
-In light of an increased need for screen time in our professional and personal lives, the following tips and strategies may help restore some balance – whether you attend or organize meetings.
+The following tips and strategies are helpful whether you attend or organize meetings.

 Learning opportunities for faculty and staff